Heart attack. Stroke. Cancer.

 - You don’t need a medical exam in order to qualify for coverage.
 Keep in mind that good health can get you a lower premium, but you don’t have to go through a screening process in order to be provided with coverage.

 - There are no waiting periods.
-Be sure to read about the Survival Period, though your policy is effective when your coverage begins.
+Your policy is effective when your coverage begins.

 - The claims process is simple.
 Once a claim form is filled out for each separate illness, the claims are usually processed within 10 days.

 Another important factor is cost.
-The price for your coverage will depend on your age, health, sex, and any tobacco usage.
+The price for your coverage will depend on your age, health, sex and tobacco usage.
 Those in better health who don’t use tobacco products may pay a lower rate.

 Survival period